belouve/open-brain-holocron/01-getting-started.md

 This is the core of Open Brain — the foundation everything else builds on.
 Once this is running, you'll have a personal knowledge system that any AI can read from and write to.
 Every extension, recipe, and integration in this repo starts here.

-About 30 minutes.
-Zero coding experience.
+Initially claimed about 30 minutes, but took me an afternoon.
+Minimal coding experience.
 Two services:

 - **[Supabase](https://supabase.com)** — Your database (free tier)
 - **[OpenRouter](https://openrouter.ai)** — Your AI gateway (~$5 in credits, lasts months)